sjwayrhz/python-flask/README.md

-# python-flask-docker-hello-world

-# Simple Python Flask Dockerized Application#
+# Simple Python Flask Dockerized Application

 Build the image using the following command